Here is a short guide to where you can travel and how quarantine rules will work for those travelling to the UK.

 In early March the government placed a blanket advisory against ‘all but essential travel’ abroad.
 This had a profound impact on our ability to go abroad for work, leisure and to visit loved ones.

-But from 3 July 2020, this blanket advisory against ‘all but essential travel’ was loosened to enable travellers from England to travel more freely.
+From 3 July 2020, this blanket advisory against ‘all but essential travel’ was loosened to enable travellers from England to travel more freely.

 Non-essential travel is now allowed from England to: